Who Decides the Price of Artwork in Singapore?

 Artists thus have to consider a very important question: As a creator of art, should they focus on their craft to raise the inherent value of their work, or should they pool their efforts into marketing and promoting their work?
 In this situation, an artist could concentrate on creating their work and leave the marketing efforts to an exhibition team who will focus on running the exhibition.
 It includes the curation of works, book publishing, and marketing the artwork.
 All of these is done to attract as much attention as possible from the general public and collectors.
 Which in turn will raise the value of their artworks.

 Singapore’s local art market

-According to the history and age of artists, Singapore categorises artists into first-generation artists, second-generation artists, and third-generation artists etc. Singapore’s art market changes alongside the rise of Chinese contemporary art in the international art market, and from 2000 to 2014, the value of Singaporean artwork has increased significantly.
+According to the history and age of artists, Singapore categorises artists into first-generation artists, second-generation artists, and third-generation artists etc. Singapore’s art market changes alongside the rise of Chinese contemporary art in the international art market.
+Therefore, from 2000 to 2014, the value of Singaporean artwork has increased significantly.
 This is because the price of Chinese art has been rising year after year.
 Unable to afford the high prices of Chinese art, Southeast Asian art collectors have turned to collecting local art.